 In fact, it can be almost unbearable for empaths to be near them.
 And narcissistic egomaniacs are the worst.

 Loud, intense, selfish, and obnoxious people are especially difficult to be around because empaths tend to pick up all of their negative energy.
-This is why it’s important to learn how to set boundaries for yourself and make time to recharge your batteries.
+This is why it’s important to learn how to set healthy boundaries for yourself and make time to recharge your batteries.

 3. Human Lie Detectors

 Empaths often have a freakish ability to sniff out a lie before others suspect a thing.
 There have been many times I wish I didn’t have this ability because it can be hurtful, disappointing, and aggravating to be lied to.